joehunterdev/chord-finder/readme.md

 - [] Can getChord switch statement be imporved ?
   - Recursion + Typescript ?
 - Where to handle chord name ?
 In context ? or directly in component
+  - Directly in component to levarage state updates
+-
 - How we can we optimize events and state updates
 - State and leveraging this in Harmony component
+- Treats:
+  - When adding an extra octave will need to add a new note object in context
+- [] let res = []; ? is redundant ?

 ---

 ### V3